 – 2 colour passport photographs

 – Copy of SaBC Access license issued (plus copy of your Export license if applicable)

 – Copy of approval from DVMC, MBMC or Forestry

 – Support letter from your local collaborator addressed to immigration.
 This will serve as a cover letter to your application.

 – Two photocopies of your local collaborator’s ID card

-– Stamp duty paid on form number 11
+– Stamp duty paid on Personal Bond Form

 Submit documents for the Visit Pass Professional.
 Go to floor 2 of Immigration, and collect a ticket from window number 1 or 2.
 Once your number has been called, hand in all your paperwork and keep hold of the receipt they give.
 Processing will take a minimum of 14 working days.

 After processing, go to pick up your visa at the immigration office.
-Collect a number from window number 1 or 2, wait to be called and then pay a cash only fee of RM90.00 per 3 months on visa (1 year visa= RM360, although always bring more as fees can vary) to the cashier.
+Collect a number from window number 1 or 2, wait to be called and then pay the fee to the cashier.
 Note that your first entry visa will cost more.
 You then need to hand in your passport and your receipt to the next window you’re called to, and a visa sticker will be put into your passport.
 Double check the visa has the correct information before leaving.